Yrr0r/yuripages/README.md

 # Todo:

-- [ ] Bookmarks (progress marking) and probably a bookshelf implemented in JavaScript and data is stored in LocalStorage.
 - [x] Night mode, implemented by changing colors using JS.
 - [ ] Cover images for books in `index.html` .
 - [x] Turn the page with arrow keys (left = prev page, right = next page, Z = down half page).